skyzh/write-you-a-vector-db/tutorial/src/00-introduction.md

 <div class="warning">

 Disclaimer: This tutorial is not affiliated with Carnegie Mellon University or CMU-DB Group.
-The C++ version of this tutorial is a part/extension of CMU's 15-445/645 Database Systems course.
+The C++ version of this tutorial is NOT a part/extension of CMU's 15-445/645 Database Systems course.

 </div>